 The measures state that a foreign person (i.e., a foreign entity incorporated or organised in a foreign jurisdiction or a foreign natural person) may trade designated futures products in China either via a domestic futures company or a foreign brokerage firm.
 A foreign person may also directly trade on a domestic futures exchange, subject to approval by the relevant exchange.
-A foreign brokerage firm entrusted by a foreign person may, on behalf of its client, trade designated futures products via a domestic futures company or trade directly on a domestic futures exchange, subject to approval by the relevant exchange, subject to approval by the relevant exchange.
+A foreign brokerage firm entrusted by a foreign person may, on behalf of its client, trade designated futures products via a domestic futures company or trade directly on a domestic futures exchange, subject to approval by the relevant exchange.